ElliotKillick/windows-vs-linux-loader-architecture/README.md

     - These threads show up as `ntdll!TppWorkerThread` threads in WinDbg
     - There's a list head, after which each `LIST_ENTRY` points into the stack memory a thread within the `ntdll!TppWorkerThread` function's stack frame
       - The `TpInitializePackage` function (called by `LdrpInitializeProcess`) initializes the list head, then the main `ntdll!TppWorkerThread` function of each new thread belonging to a thread pool adds itself to the list
-    - The threads in this list include threads belonging to the loader worker thread pool (`LoaderWorker` in the TEB)
+    - The threads in this list include threads belonging to the loader worker thread pool (`LoaderWorker` in `TEB.SameTebFlags`)
 - `LDR_DATA_TABLE_ENTRY.Lock`
   - Starting with Windows 10, each `LDR_DATA_TABLE_ENTRY` has a [`PVOID` `Lock` member](https://www.geoffchappell.com/studies/windows/km/ntoskrnl/inc/api/ntldr/ldr_data_table_entry.htm) (it replaced a `Spare` slot)
   - `LdrpWriteBackProtectedDelayLoad` uses this per-node lock to implement some level of protection during delay loading